 Another big problem with the sequential program structure is wastefulness in terms of power dissipation.
 Regardless of how much or how little actual work is being done, the Arduino processor is always running at top speed, which drains the battery quickly and prevents you from making truly long-lasting battery-powered devices.

 For these and other reasons experienced programmers turn to the long-know design strategy called event-driven programming, which requires a distinctly different way of thinking than conventional sequential programs.
 All event-driven programs are naturally divided into the application, which actually handles the events, and the supervisory event-driven infrastructure (framework), which waits for events and dispatches them to the application.
 The control resides in the event-driven framework, so from the application standpoint, the control is inverted compared to a traditional sequential program.

-It turns out that the QP/C++ state machine framework beautifully complements the Arduino platform and provides everything you need to build responsive, robust, and power-efficient Arduino programs based on modern hierarchical state machines.
+It turns out that the QP/C++ active object framework beautifully complements the Arduino platform and provides everything you need to build responsive, robust, and power-efficient Arduino programs based on modern hierarchical state machines.
 In many ways the open source QP/C++ state machine framework is like a modern real-time operating system (RTOS) specifically designed for executing event-driven state machines.
 The free QM™ graphical modeling tool takes Arduino programming to the next level, by enabling automatic code generation of complete Arduino sketches.

 The QP Development Kit (QDK) for Arduino is different from most other QDKs available from state-machine.com in that it is self-contained and includes the simplified and compacted source-code version of the QP/C++ framework.
-The QDK-Arduino is designed to plug directly into the Arduino IDE to become immediately useful without building a binary library.
+The QDK-Arduino is designed to plug directly into the Arduino IDE to become immediately useful without building a QP library.
 The extensive Application Note “Event Driven Arduino Programming with QP” describes the main concepts and how to get started.